XiaozhouCui/grpc-go-app/walkthrough.md

 - Run `./bin/greet/server` to start gRPC server
 - Stert a new terminal, run `./bin/greet/client` to call gRPC server
 - Should see "Response from Greet RPC: Hello Joe"

+## Setup SSL for gRPC

+- create file _./ssl/ssl.sh_
+- Go to ssl folder, and run `chmod +x ssl.sh` to make file executable
+- Then run `./ssl.sh` to generate certificates and keys